vincent-stafford/qrustalpha/README.md

 ```

 Issues:
-- While Phase Shift T does not work.
-There seems to be an issue with taking the norm and measuring circuits with relative phase shift.
-This is being activly worked on.
+- Phase shifts now work nearly as intended.
+It is still not fully tested and there may be bugs.

 This project is also entirely for fun and research purposes.
 It is licensed under the GPL.
 I started this project on Monday 07/24/2023.